sajagana/WIKI_page_test_repo/CCNA Notes - May 16.md

 5. **Test Syslog Functionality**:
    To test if syslog messages are being generated, you can perform an action that triggers a log message, such as enabling or disabling an interface, and then check the logs.

-By following these steps, you should be able to configure and verify system message logging on a Cisco device.
-Properly configured syslog can provide valuable information for network management, security monitoring, and troubleshooting activities.

 ------------

-Configure and verify and Verify Port Security on a Cisco device?

-Port security is a feature on Cisco switches that limits the number of valid MAC addresses allowed on a port, which can prevent unauthorized devices from accessing the network.
-Here's how to configure and verify port security on a Cisco switch:

 ### Configure Port Security